 This search is completely illegal.
 New Jersey state law requires that any consented search must be voluntary and that “an essential element of such voluntariness is knowledge of the right to refuse consent.”
 This basically means that not only do people have the right to refuse the search, that have to be told that they have the right to refuse the search.

-In addition to this obvious blunder, the officer also failed to have my defendant sign the consent form.
+In addition, no police officer is allowed to intimidate a suspect into consenting to a search.
+Threatening any action involving large, aggressive, German shepherds in a roadside stoppage is approaching the realm of intimidation.
+Beyond this obvious blunder, the officer also failed to have my defendant sign the consent form.
 This form explains all of the rights that a person has pertaining to a search, including the right to refuse it.

 Based on everything that I had seen in the discovery, I filed a motion to suppress this illegally seized evidence.
 My motion was accepted, and the case was thrown out entirely.

 Cases like this are common.
 If a police officer smells marijuana in your car, he is probably not going to leave the situation alone and you’re going to end up getting arrested.
 He’s supposed to send the information of his suspicion back to his station, and take the necessary steps to get a warrant for his search.
-Most officers don’t have this kind of patience, and as a result they leave many exploitable loopholes in their arrests
+Most officers don’t have this kind of patience, and as a result they leave many exploitable loopholes in their arrests.